[Anticipatory lyrics]

 Best use

-Popular tags
+Priority tags

 Lines that “lean ahead” by hinting at what’s coming next, creating expectation before the reveal or hook.